Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The dynamical system

 \begin{proposition} For every integer $n \geqslant 1$, the endpoints of the decreasing part of the Newton polygon of $f^{\circ n}\!$ are the $(p^i, e(n-i))$ for each integer $i \in \{0, \dots, n\}$. \end{proposition}

 \begin{proof} We proceed by induction on $n$.
 The base case ($n = 1$) follows directly from the hypotheses on $f$ and \cite[Theorem 4.1]{Li96}.
-The decreasing part of the Newton polygon of $f$ consists of a single line of slope $-e/(p-1)$, implying that the Weierstrass polynomial associated to $f(X)/X$ is irreducible over $K$ since $(e, p-1) = 1$.
-Assume now that the result holds for $n \geqslant 1$.
+The decreasing part of the Newton polygon of $f$ consists of a single line of slope $-e/(p-1)$, and this implies that the Weierstrass polynomial associated to $f(X)/X$ is irreducible over $K$ given that we assume $(e, p-1) = 1$.
+Assume now that this holds for $n \geqslant 1$.
 By multiplicativity of the linear coefficients and the Weierstrass degrees,